Please scroll to the bottom of this post for a printable recipe ###

 - Place the cabbage in the water, with the hauled out end down, and boil it for about 5 minutes.

 - Turn the cabbage head over, so the cored out end is up, and boil for about 3 minutes.
-Using a long handle fork, such as grilling fork, start separating the leaves from the cabbage, keeping them around the cabbage head, and continue boiling for 2 minutes longer, or until somewhat transparent looking:
+Using a long handle fork, such as grilling fork, start separating the leaves from the cabbage, keeping them around the cabbage head, and continue boiling for 2 minutes longer, or until they become somewhat transparent looking:

 - Using the same long fork, start removing parboiled leaves onto a platter.